-Just a minute later, someone was knocking on the door it was my friend, Leann, what if I tell her about what happened just a minute ago?
+Just a minute later, someone knocked on the door.
+It was Leann.
+What if I told her about what happened just a minute ago?
 No way!
-I was never going to get her into that kind of thing, not my friend, it was something I will keep to myself and will find a way to fix or get rid of it.
+I was never going to get her into that kind of thing—not my friend.
+It was something I would keep to myself and would find a way to fix or get rid of.

-It has been a long time since I talked to Leann in person, laughs, joy, tears, tons of hugs, and good wishes, and at the same time what a nightmare I was living all hidden below all those feelings.
-If I had the guts to tell her, would she just go away?
-Meanwhile, I was worried, could I get her into trouble by just mentioning all these terrible things I was told to do?
+It had been a long time since I talked to Leann in person; there was laughing, joy, tears, tons of hugs, and good wishes, and at the same time, what a nightmare I was living, all hidden below those feelings.
+If I had the guts to tell her, would she just leave?
+Meanwhile, I was worried—could I get her into trouble by just mentioning all these terrible things I was told to do?

-All that crossed my mind was to find a way to handle this situation without affecting her but also without messing myself up in the process.
-Decision-making was something crucial as it wasn’t a topic I would like to talk about through a phone call besides I had her trust, in the end, we are best friends.
+All that was on my mind was finding a way to handle this situation without affecting her, but also not messing myself up in the process.
+I had her trust and, in the end, we were best friends.

-She was leaving in 2 days so I had to decide quickly… so I told her, let’s enjoy this couple of days together, let’s make the most of the time.
+She was leaving in two days so I had to decide quickly . . . so I told her, let’s enjoy this couple of days together; let’s make the most of the time.

-The next day came and we had breakfast, avocados are my favorites with scrambled eggs and coffee and so does Leann, a while after finishing eating, I started telling her my regular itinerary for the day which she wasn’t very pleased with as she is not the kind of active-sporty person I’m, she’s more into logic and analysis.
-Definitely, laws are her thing.
+The next day came and we had breakfast.
+Avocados are my favorites with scrambled eggs and coffee.
+Same for Leann.
+A while after eating, I started telling her my regular itinerary for the day, which she wasn’t very pleased with, as she is not the kind of active, sporty person I am; she’s more into logic and analysis.
+Definitely, law is her thing.

-I can definitely say that 5 years is enough time to know at least a good part of somebody, in my case with Leann I think she’s a pandora’s box, a beautiful successful woman with so much to offer and so much knowledge that makes me appreciate her more the more I get to know her.
+I can certainly say that five years is enough time to know at least a good part of somebody.
+In my case with Leann, I think she’s a Pandora’s box: a beautiful, successful woman with so much to offer and so much knowledge that makes me appreciate her more the more I get to know her.

-I’m 24 years old, Leann is in her early 40s but despite that age gap between us we had connected in so many ways, she always dreamt of having a kid raised entirely by her, no husband no wedding or anything like that and I want that as well in maybe a few years later, also she wants to own a property on the beach, figure out what her purpose on earth is, learn a new language and a bunch of other stuff that we found out we both would like to achieve.
+I’m twenty-four years old; Leann is in her early forties.
+But despite the age gap, we had connected in so many ways.
+She always dreamt of having a kid raised entirely by her—no husband, no wedding, or anything like that—and I want that, as well, in maybe a few years.
+Also, she wants to own property on the beach, figure out what her purpose on Earth is, learn a new language, and a bunch of other stuff we found out we both would like to achieve.

-I did feel the need to ask her about the reason for being a single mother as I believe that any child should have the blessing of having both parents, to which she said;
+I did feel the need to ask her about the reason for being a single mother, as I believe any child should have the blessing of both parents, to which she said:

-Look Sheryl, I’m not against that idea but I don’t come from the best home and I had to witness real bad stuff happening to my mother, all that coming from my dad which I never had the chance to question about why he did, what he did as I saw him die from an overdose so I truly believe he was high most of the time that he hurt my mother.
+“Look, Sheryl, I’m not against that idea, but I don’t come from the best home, and I had to witness really bad stuff happening to my mother—all of that coming from my dad, which I never had the chance to question why he did it, as I saw him die from an overdose.
+So I truly believe he was high most of the time he hurt my mother.